BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/shapeCast.md

 ## Shape Cast query
 When a shape goes from a start position to an end position, if there is a collision, at which fraction of that movement does it happen?
+> Note: Result will not be correct for intesecting shapes.

 ```javascript
 hk.shapeCast({